 1939 - Britain and France officially recognise Franco's regime on 27 February.

-On 28 March the Nationalists take Madrid.
+The Nationalists take Madrid on 28 March.
 The Civil War ends on 1 April.
 Franco has won a complete and unconditional victory.
 Up to 500,000 people are estimated to have died during the conflict and much of Spain's infrastructure has been ruined.
 The population is further depleted as between 250,000 and 500,000 Republican refugees stream out of the country to find safety abroad.

 The new regime faces massive debt, owing 400 million Reichsmarks to Germany and five billion lira to Italy alone.

 Now commander-in-chief of the armed forces, head of state, and leader of the government, Franco quickly acts to impose order, suppressing all those who present a potential threat to the new regime.
 "The war is over," he declares, "but the enemy is not dead."

 A state of martial law remains in effect until 1948.
 Hundreds of thousands of Republicans are imprisoned.
 Between 1939 and 1943 nearly 200,000 are summarily executed or killed.

 Criticism is regarded as treason, political parties are outlawed, universal suffrage is eliminated and the Catholic Church is restored as the official religion of Spain.
 The National Movement is made the country's only legal political organisation and the parliament is turned into a puppet of the executive.